vispatster11/nebula-cluster/README.md

 This project provides two CI pipeline approaches:

 1.  **Sequential Pipeline (`ci-1.yml`)**: Runs all jobs in order.
-This is ideal for ensuring full-stack quality before a release or after a merge.
+Ideal for ensuring full-stack quality before a release or after a merge.
 2.  **Independent Workflows (`ci-2.yml` to `ci-5.yml`)**: Separate workflows for Python quality, image scanning, Helm linting, and integration tests.
 These provide fast, targeted feedback on specific code changes.

 See `PIPELINE.md` for a detailed explanation of both approaches.